LuisaEbner/ERF/README.md

 ## Example: Predicting Diabetes

-The **Diabetes data** stored as *diabetes.csv* and was loaded from the UCI Machine Learning Repository.
-The dataset was preprocessed to be applicable to the ExpertRuleFit model in the file *erf_diabetes_dataprep.R*.

 **Data.** The Pima Indian Diabetes (PID) data set loaded from the UCI Machine Learning Repository results from a survey taken out by the National Institute of Diabetes and Digestive and Kidney Diseases.
 Recorded information regards a 768 adult women sampled from the Pima Indian population in Arizona.
 The binary target *diabetes* was diagnosed according to the WHO criteria regarding glucose concentrations in different medical test settings.
 Eight numeric attributes were included as significant risk factors for an onset of diabetes.
 There are: *Pregnancies, Glucose, BP, SkinThickness, Insulin, BMI, DPF* and *Age*.